 Public participation is welcomed and encouraged throughout the design development process, which will provide you with the opportunity to learn about the design as it develops and provide feedback to inform the next stage as appropriate.
-The main public participation/feedback stages as part of the project development are illustrated larnród Éireann invites the public to engage in the design process and all feedback is
+The main public participation/feedback stages as part of the project development are illustrated in graphical form overleaf and include:

-- Public Consultation No. 1on the Emerging Preferred Option Completed (Summer 2021) - Public Consultation No. 2 on the Preferred Option Current stage (Winter 2021) - Statutory Consultation Period as part of the Railway Order application process (Summer 2022) Autumn 2022)
+- Public Consultation No. 1on the Emerging Preferred Option Completed (Summer 2021) - Public Consultation No. 2 on the Preferred Option Current stage (Winter 2021)Statutory Consultation Period as part of the Railway Order application process (Summer 2022/ Autumn 2022)